 The UW sports medicine fellowship provides a CME stipend of $1,500.
 This fund is primarily used for travel to/from medical conferences and CME course fees.
 The fellowship also provides 5 CME days to be used at the fellow’s discretion.
 The fellow is expected to attend the AMSSM National Conference and the AMSSM Fellows’ Research and Education Meeting.
 Information about these conferences may be found on the AMSSM’s website.

-The University of Washington’s Sports Medicine Fellowship is affiliated with the University of Washington Family Medicine Residency, which is one of the nation’s most prestigious and well-respected family medicine training sites.
+The University of Washington’s Sports Medicine Fellowship is affiliated with the University of Washington Family Medicine Residency which is one of the nation’s most prestigious and well-respected family medicine training sites.
+The fellowship is also affiliated with Seattle Children’s Hospital, a nationally renowned hospital with advanced training programs.
 Fellows will have weekly continuity clinics (at the UW Neighborhood Northgate Clinic or Seattle Children’s Hospital).

-The University of Washington’s Sports Medicine Fellowship does participate in the NRMP along with other accredited sports medicine fellowships.
-The match will take place on January 7th, 2015.
-The rank order deadline for this year is December 17th, 2014.
+The University of Washington’s Sports Medicine Fellowship participates in the NRMPs.
 More information can be found at the NRMP website.

 Once an application is complete via ERAS, it will be reviewed and a decision to invite an applicant for interview is made.
-You will receive a letter inviting you for an interview by email.
+Qualifying candidates will receive an interview offer via email.

 At a minimum, the fellowship requests the following information from applicants: